Last Revised: October 04, 2024

 13. My lab participates in the Reusable Sharps Container Program and one of our reusable sharps container has not been emptied.
 What should I do?

-Removal of reusable sharps containers for infectious waste is fulfilled by an external vendor, Curtis Bay Energy, who is also responsible in making sure that the containers are checked and replaced on a weekly basis.
-If your reusable sharps waste container has not been checked or replaced routinely, notify the customer service representative for Curtis Bay Energy.
+Removal of reusable sharps containers for infectious waste is fulfilled by an external vendor, Sharps Medical Waste Services (formerly Curtis Bay Medical Waste Services), who is also responsible in making sure that the containers are checked and replaced on a weekly basis.
+If your reusable sharps waste container has not been checked or replaced routinely, notify the customer service representative for Sharps Medical Waste Services.
 Information about the reusable sharps container program at Penn can be found here.

 14. How do I dispose of unknown chemicals?